 Post market surveillance report

-- The sponsor must provide a post market surveillance report, which includes the following information, to the TGA (at the email address firstname.lastname@example.org) for each reporting period specified in condition 9:
+- The sponsor must provide a post market surveillance report, which includes the following information:

-- the numbers of tests sold both in Australia and overseas;
+- the numbers of tests supplied in Australia and overseas;

-- the period beginning on the day when this condition is imposed, and ending on the day at the end of that month;
+- the period beginning on the day when this condition is imposed, and ending on the day at the end of that month for Australian data;

 - each of the next three financial years.